dsccommunity/HyperVDsc/README.md

 }
 ```

-### Create multiple internal virtual switches and connect a VM with multiple NICs.
+### Create VM with multiple NICs.

-This configuration will create two virtual switches and create a VM with two network interfaces, one attached to each virtual switch.
+This configuration will create two internal virtual switches and create a VM with two network interfaces, one attached to each virtual switch.

 ```powershell
 Configuration Sample_xVMHyperV_MultipleNICs